andreraica/StarWarsSupply/README.md

 1) Open solution file [StarWarsSupplyCalculator.sln] in your Visual Studio
 2) Choose Menu Test/Run All Tests

+***
 # About Project!
-### Calculation
+## How the calculation works?

-To calcule how many stops for resupply were required this formula has applied:
+To calcule how many stops for resupply were required, the follow formula has applied:

-> consumableHours = Consumable per hour
+* consumableHours = Consumable per hour
-> distanceMGLT = Input distance in MGLT
+* distanceMGLT = Input distance in MGLT
-> MGLT = MGLT per Starship
+* MGLT = MGLT per Starship

 > Absolute value for: distanceMGLT / (consumableHours * MGLT)

-### Data API
+## Where is it getting the data?

-> Every data have consumed using the free API: https://swapi.dev
+> Every data are comming from the free web API: https://swapi.dev

-### Basic Tech
+## What are the base tech envolved?

 **This project is using SOLID concepts**